-There was more to see and do here than we expected for a city of its size.
-And yet, due to its compactness and walkability, we managed to squeeze in a lot of sights in the two days we were here.
+There is more to see and do here than you might expect for a city of its size.
+And yet, due to its compactness and walkability, you can squeeze in a lot of sights in a short amount of time.
 Here is just a smattering of the best things to do in Antwerp!

 The Cathedral of Our Lady

 The highlight of most European cities is their cathedral, and Antwerp is no exception.

 It dates to 1352, but it wasn’t actually completed until 1521.

 Throughout its history, the church suffered through fires, destruction by Protestants, and looting from French revolutionaries.
 Needless to say, it’s also been through several cycles of restoration.
 And, as you can see, those efforts continue today.

 Note that the towers aren’t the same height.
 They were intended to match, but after the 1533 fire gutted the nearly-brand new church, all efforts went into restoring what was already built.
 Plans to finish the south tower were postponed, and it never reached completion.

 The church also boasts several impressive works by the Flemish painter Peter Paul Rubens.
 This is “the Descent from the Cross”, painted between 1611-1614:

 If you look around the interior walls of the church, you’ll also find some wonderfully-preserved Medieval frescoes:

 Be sure to also check out the crypt in the basement!